TopSpectrum/rails_multisite/README.md

 #     This file defines the configuration for the rails_multisite plugin.
 #     This content demonstrates how to setup SQL-fallback for federation lookup.
 #
-#
-# The multisite key is not `false` or null, so it's enabled.
+# The multisite property is not `false` or null, so it's enabled.
 multisite:
   #
-  # Defines the strategy for resolving sites.
+  # The `resolution_strategies` property defines the strategy for resolving sites.
-  # LOCAL    : Look in the YAML.
-  # DATABASE : Look in the database.
-  # REDIS    : Look in the redis (future idea.)
   #
-  # Want two database fallbacks instead of 1?
-Just put in the value `database1`, `database2` and then add
-  # `resolution_strategy_database1` keys to the config.
+  # By default we only do 'local'.
+This means you need to specifically mention database to get database lookups.
   #
+  # Also, the name `database` is not a magic string.
+Want two database fallbacks instead of 1?
+Just put in the value
+  # `database1`, `database2` and then add `resolution_strategy_database1` keys to the config.
+  #
   # Want the defaults?
-Just say `resolution_strategies: true` and you get [local, database]
+Just say `resolution_strategies: true` and you get [local]
+  #    (or simply remove it, because that's the default)
+  # Want database lookup?
+Set `resolution_strategies: [local, database]`
   # Want the database to take precendence over the YAML?
-Swap it to [database, local] (though that will be slower lookups...)
+Swap it to [database, local]
-  resolution_strategies: ['local', 'database']
   #
+  # default: [local]
+  resolution_strategies: [local, database]
+  #
+  # If we can't find the site in any lookup, you have options.
+Do you want to:
+  #    SITE_DEFAULTS  : (default value) Accept the traffic.
+Use the values in the `site_defaults` section. (set it to `site_defaults` or `true` or null (remove the key entirely))
+  #    FAIL           : Throw an error. (set it to `fail` or false)
+  host_name_not_found_action: 'site_defaults'
+  #
+  # Disable all caching with `cache_strategy: false`
+  #
+  cache_strategy:
+    #
     # It's possible to cache misses so that if someone keeps hitting you with the same bad url OVER AND OVER again,
     # then it won't bring down your site via lookup intensity.
     # default: true
     cache_the_misses: true
     #
     # For obvious reasons, you'll want to cache the hits.
 No reason to look that up every request!
     # default: true
     cache_the_hits: true
     #
     # What's the first problem we all encounter when we cache things?
 Out of memory.
     # default: 1000
     overall_cache_limit: 1000
     #
     # Ideally you want every site that you host to be cache in memory.
 So make this appropriately large and buy
     # memory for your box.
-If not possible, then active sites will be cached, and inactive ones will drop off the cache.
+If not possible, then active sites will be cached, and inactive ones will drop off the
+    # cache.
     # default: 1000
     hit_cache_limit: 1000
     #
     # The miss cache is pretty efficient, so we'll make that large.
 If someone is hitting you with a zillion fake
     # names, use appropriate solutions for that.
 This is not a security Gem, it's just a helpful precaution.
     # default: 10k
     miss_cache_limit: 10000
   #
   #  This is how you define the database that contains your federation data.
   # This is technically an optional property.
 If absent, we default to `site_defaults`
   resolution_strategy_database:
+    #
-    # Currently we only support type 'database'
+    # Currently we only support type 'database', so this is the natural default.
+This property exists because the
+    # word 'database' is not a magic string.
+It's just a lookup in this YAML file.
+    #
     # default: database
-    adapter: database
+    type: database
     #
     #
-    # All of the properties found in `site_defaults` also appear here.
+    # Because it's type:database, all of the properties found in `site_defaults` also work here.
     #
     ...
-  #
-  # At time of writing, there is only 1 federation option.
-  #
-  # If we can't find the host_name in the database, do you want to:
-  #    SITE_DEFAULTS  : (default value) Accept the traffic.
-Use the values in the `site_defaults` section. (set it to `site_defaults` or `true` or null (remove the key entirely))
-  #    FAIL           : Throw an error. (set it to `fail` or false)
-  host_name_not_found_action: 'site_defaults'

 site_defaults:
   ...